Changes for 2022

 What you need to know

 - Fieldwork is not required

-- There is more flexibility in how students collect primary data.
+- Flexibility in how students collect primary data

 Fieldwork not required

 Students do not need to complete four days of fieldwork.

 This means you do not need to submit a centre declaration form to say that students have been given the opportunity to undertake fieldwork.

 Whilst it is not required, we still encourage you to plan and deliver as much fieldwork as possible.